 All of them had not previously practiced sports and continued to lead a physically inactive life.
 In all cases, the functional parameters of the heart and vascular system were recorded during the application of rotational tests according to V.I.
 Voyachek's method.
 In this case, we evaluated changes in heart rate and arterial pressure before and after the usual rotational test (five rotations for 10 s), as well as in the conditions of the test modified by performing a head tilt to one side and the other (with a frequency of five rotations for 10 s).
-To increase the severity of the effect of the rotation process on the vestibular apparatus, another modification of the rotation test (10 rotations for some time of 20 seconds).
+To increase the severity of the effect of the rotation process on the vestibular apparatus, another modification of the rotation test was used by doubling the duration of the classical rotation test (10 rotations for some time of 20 seconds).
 The results of the study were processed statistically by Student's criterion.